milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 Step 2 - Collecting data

-Over time, we collect or infer information about your interests and activity across the Verizon Media Ad Network and we store it with your unique identifiers.
+Over time, we collect or infer information about your interests and activity across the Yahoo Ad Network and we store it with your unique identifiers.

 The different types of information that we collect and associate with your identifiers include: